sportsclimbs/sportclimbs-2/content/peak/matlock/colehill-quarry/_index.md

 ## Approach

 From Cromford, turn off the A6 and head up the steep hill past Black Rocks and under the old railway bridge.
-Take the first major right when descending the hill, ominously named Ravenstor Road and at the roundabout/turning area, turn right up the obvious track on the right.
-The quarry lies straight ahead.
+Take the first major right when descending the hill, ominously named Ravenstor Road and park at the roundabout/turning area.
+From the right side of the road follow an obvious track through the trees for about 100 metres to the quarry.

 ## Quarry Layout